 The Bichon Frise is a mischievous and energetic dog with a bubbly personality.
 Friendly with everyone and a great family dog, the Bichon does have its challenges (housetraining can be exhausting!)
 With a good outlet for energy and regular companionship, the Bichon is relatively easy to please.

-Even when we meet their needs, the Bichon Frise can be a vocal breed.
+The Bichon Frise can be a vocal breed even when we meet their needs.
 When left alone frequently, however, the term “problem barking” is an understatement.

 Do Cavachons Bark A Lot?